 For those traveling to Zagreb by train, the arrival at the capital is very beautiful.
 As soon as you leave the main station (Glavni Kolodvor), you come across beautiful, flowery lawn with the Arts Pavilion in the background.
 To the left, the glamorous building of the Hotel Esplanade 5*, confirms that in fact, you arrive at a European capital.

-From the central station, you can see the towers of the cathedral right before you.
-And it is in this direction that you must follow to reach the center of the country.
-Pass through the yellow building of the Art Pavillion, and if there is some nice exhibition, do not miss the chance of visiting.
+From the central station, you can see the towers of the cathedral right in front of you.
+And it is in this direction that you must go to reach the center of the city.
+Pass by the yellow building of the Art Pavillion, and if there is some nice exhibition, do not miss the chance to visit it.
 Continue in the same direction, just following the “green path”, full of gardens and flowers – of course, if it’s summer!

-You will reach the well-wooded Zrinjevac square with a fountain and a gazebo in the center.
-During summer and spring, several concerts and events take place in this square.
+You will reach the green square of Zrinjevac with a fountain and a gazebo in the center.
+During the summer and spring, several concerts and events take place in this square.
 During the Advent season, the period before Christmas, this is also one of the main points, full of food stalls, crafts, and souvenirs.

 If you continue towards the cathedral, you will go through the mockup of the city and through several souvenir shops.
 If you are looking for a magnet of your trip, this is a good stop.
 Soon you will arrive in front of the beautiful Zagreb Cathedral.
 The cathedral is the highest building in the country and will always be.
 This is because it is against the law to build any building higher than this building.
 The entrance of the cathedral is very rich with details, so is worth it taking a close look.
 Inside you will be impressed by the size and height of the cathedral.
 The Gothic style building is dedicated to the Assumption of Mary and the kings St. Stephen and St. Ladislaus.

-MarzitoTip: If you are looking for a nice postcard, inside the cathedral they have some very beautiful, inspired by the stained glass of the church.
+MarzitoTip: If you are looking for a nice postcard, inside the cathedral you can buy the very beautiful ones, inspired by the stained glass of the church.